 I’m really excited to see products like VeCollal® on the market.
 I like to make consious buying decisions with sustainability and health in mind.

-I’ve been using the above products for about four months.
-For the first first month I was using Feel, and for the second month I used Bulk.
+I’ve been using the above products for about two years (edited March 2025).
+For the first first month I was using Feel, and for the rest of the time I’ve used Bulk.

-There hasn’t been a hugely noticable difference in my skin in terms of signs of aging, because luckily I don’t have many signs of early aging yet (I’m 32, turning 33 shortly at the time of writing this).
-I have noticed an improvement in how hydrated my skin looks and feels.
+There hasn’t been a hugely noticable difference in my skin in terms of signs of aging, because luckily I don’t have many signs of early aging yet (I’ve just turned 35 at the time of editing this).
+I have defintiely noticed an improvement in how hydrated my skin looks and feels.

 Although the noticable difference is minimal, I am enjoying taking a supplement that provides my body with all the amino acids it needs to build collagen naturally.
 This has given me some peace of mind when it comes to looking after my skin as I get older.